-Content to be studied Method of assessment One lesson per week for half of the academic year Applying surface finishes.
+Content to be studied Method of assessment Design and Technology Applying surface finishes.
 Assembling using standard components.
 Communicating design through isometric sketching Cultural considerations Cutting timbers.
-Deforestation Design for the developing world Design professionals study Electronics-the theory of electricity and how products work.
-End of topic test Self, peer and teacher marking throughout the series of lessons.
-There is an end-of-unit assessment during the final lesson of the series.
+Deforestation Design for the developing world Design professionals' study Electronics- the theory of electricity and how products work.
+End of topic test Ergonomics Evaluating their own work.
+How electricity is generated and the importance of a green future.
+Self, peer and teacher marking throughout the series of lessons.
+There is an end-of- unit assessment during the final lesson of the series.